y-scope/yscope-docs/docs/dev-guide/contrib-guides-cpp.md

 #### Declaration order

-Within each section, our declaration order is as follows:
+Within each section, order declarations as follows:

 1. Types and type aliases (`typedef`, `using`, `enum`, nested structs and classes, and `friend` types).